 Does the Central Limit Theorem require the data to be normally distributed?

-No. The CLT’s power is precisely that the underlying data can follow almost any distribution — skewed, discrete, bimodal, bounded, unbounded — as long as it has finite mean and finite variance.
-The theorem is about the distribution of the sample mean, not about the individual observations.
-That is why z-tests and confidence intervals work for exponentially distributed latencies, binary conversions, and uniform die rolls alike.
+No. The strength of the CLT lies precisely in the fact that the underlying data may follow almost any distribution — skewed, discrete, bimodal, bounded, or unbounded — provided that the mean and variance are finite.
+The theorem concerns the distribution of the sample mean, not the distribution of individual observations.
+This is why z-tests and confidence intervals are applicable to exponentially distributed latencies, binary conversions, and uniform die rolls alike.

-How large does n have to be for the CLT to apply?
+How large must n be for the CLT to apply?

-The classic rule of thumb is n ≥ 30, and that works well for mildly skewed distributions.
-Heavily skewed distributions (log-normal with high variance, exponential-like data with extreme tails, rare-event binary data) often need n = 100 or more before the normal approximation is trustworthy.
-The Berry–Esseen theorem quantifies the rate as 1/√n, with a constant that scales with the distribution’s skewness.
-When in doubt, simulate.
+The classical heuristic is n ≥ 30, which is adequate for mildly skewed distributions.
+Heavily skewed distributions (log-normal with high variance, exponential-like data with extreme tails, rare-event binary data) often require n = 100 or more before the normal approximation becomes reliable.
+The Berry–Esseen theorem quantifies the rate as 1/√n, with a constant that scales with the skewness of the distribution.
+When uncertainty remains, simulation is advisable.

-Because the standard error of the sample mean is σ/√n, your uncertainty shrinks with the square root of the sample size rather than proportionally to it.
-Doubling your data only cuts the error by about 29%; halving your error requires quadrupling your data.
-This diminishing-returns relationship governs sample size planning in A/B testing, poll design, Monte Carlo simulation, and machine learning ensembles.
+Because the standard error of the sample mean is σ/√n, uncertainty shrinks with the square root of the sample size rather than in proportion to it.
+Doubling the data reduces error by approximately 29%; halving the error requires quadrupling the data.
+This diminishing-returns relationship governs sample-size planning in A/B testing, poll design, Monte Carlo simulation, and machine learning ensembles.

-Not in its classical i.i.d. form, because time series usually violate independence via autocorrelation.
-Extensions (CLT for weakly dependent sequences, block bootstrap, HAC standard errors) exist and are widely used, but they require you to estimate the autocovariance structure.
-A naive application of σ/√n to autocorrelated data produces confidence intervals that are dramatically too narrow, which is how a surprisingly large number of bad p-values get published.
+Not in its classical i.i.d. form, because time series typically violate independence through autocorrelation.
+Extensions exist (the CLT for weakly dependent sequences, the block bootstrap, HAC standard errors) and are widely used, but they require estimation of the autocovariance structure.
+Naive application of σ/√n to autocorrelated data produces confidence intervals that are substantially too narrow, which accounts for a considerable share of unreliable p-values in published work.

-Three things go wrong.
-First, normal-theory confidence intervals and p-values stop being valid — they either undercover or overcover.
-Second, the √n scaling no longer holds; for Cauchy-like distributions the sample mean does not improve with more data at all.
-Third, you need different tooling: stable distribution theory for heavy tails, block bootstrap or HAC estimators for dependence, exact methods or Bayesian models for small samples.
-The practical recipe is: check variance finiteness (via diagnostics or domain knowledge), check independence, and if either fails, move beyond the classical CLT.
+Three consequences follow.
+First, normal-theory confidence intervals and p-values become invalid; they either undercover or overcover.
+Second, the √n scaling no longer holds; for Cauchy-like distributions, the sample mean does not improve with additional data.
+Third, alternative tooling is required: stable-distribution theory for heavy tails, block bootstrap or HAC estimators for dependence, and exact methods or Bayesian models for small samples.
+The practical procedure is to verify finite variance (through diagnostics or domain knowledge), verify independence, and adopt methods beyond the classical CLT if either condition fails.

 References and Further Reading